 Morning Star Espresso can be found just past Lake Kathryn Village on Hwy 302 in the parking lot of the Chevron Station.
 The coffee is great and the prices are the best on the peninsula.
-Morning Star is a drive through espresso stand, both windows servicing.
-Morning Star Espresso was nominated for Best coffee shop by King5 the Best of Western Washington 2013 (coffee shop category).
+Morning Star is a drive-through espresso stand, both windows servicing.
+Morning Star Espresso was nominated for the best coffee shop by King 5 the Best of Western Washington 2013 (coffee shop category).
 You can find Morning Star on Facebook.
 9522 State Route 302 NW Gig Harbor, WA.

 Dining on the Key Peninsula

-Back 9 Barbeque @ Horsreshoe Lake Golf Course - 1250 SW Clubhouse Court Port Orchard, WA
+Back 9 Barbeque @ Horseshoe Lake Golf Course - 1250 SW Clubhouse Court Port Orchard, WA

 Burger King - 14320 92nd Ave NW Wauna, WA